amiralles/contest/README.md

  contest run test/_cases.dll -lslow
 ```

 The command above will print a list of test cases sorted by execution time.
-(Slow tests first).
+(Slowest tests first).
 You can combine this command with *less* or any tool like that and get the top 10/20 cases that worth to look at.

 You can also list fastest tests firts.
 (OK, I don't see a point either, but it was just two lines away ;))